-Nearly women between the age of 15 to 44, the 5% and 10% of women can get affected by PCOS, or they can suffer during their possibility of childbirth.
-Most of the women detect PCOS between their 20s and 30s.
-So in case, in these years, if they are getting problem in conceiving child, then they should consult gynecologist.
-However PCOS can affect women at any age after puberty
+Nearly women between the age of 15 to 44, 5% and 10% of women can get affected by PCOS, or they can suffer during the possibility of childbirth.
+Most women detect PCOS between their 20s and 30s.
+So in case, in these years, they are getting problems in conceiving a child, then they should consult a gynecologist.
+However, PCOS can affect women at any age after puberty

-Moreover the civilization and race doesn’t matter because all women can have risks of PCOS.
-Women who are having obesity problem or if they have mother sister and female related with PCOS, has much higher risk of PCOS.
+Moreover, civilization and race don’t matter because all women can have the risk of PCOS.
+Women who are having obesity problems or if they have a mother sister and females related to PCOS have a much higher risk of PCOS.

 Hormones and PCOS

 At the time of PCOS, the reproductive hormones get imbalanced.
-This will eventually bring complications with your ovaries, for example you are not having period timely or not having period.
+This will eventually bring complications with your ovaries, for example, you are not having a period in time or not having a period.

-Well, there is no specific or sole screening to identify whether you come across polycystic ovary syndrome, or PCOS.
-You can tell symptoms to your doctor and then he/she will suggest some physical test and blood tests to trace if you have PCOS
+Well, there is no specific or sole screening to identify whether you come across polycystic ovary syndrome or PCOS.
+You can tell your symptoms to your doctor and then he/she will suggest some physical tests and blood tests to trace if you have PCOS

-Your doctor will definitely want to know about the symptoms and signs that you have observed.
-This is very crucial to identify whether you got PCOS and to deny other condition that have same indications.
+- Your doctor will definitely want to know about the symptoms and signs that you have observed.
+This is very crucial to identify whether you got PCOS and to deny other conditions that have the same indications.

-It is important to tell medical history about your family which may include your mother, sister or any female relative.
-Whether they have or had PCOS any time, or they are getting issue becoming pregnant.
+- It is important to tell medical history about your family which may include your mother, sister, or any female relative.
+Whether they have or had PCOS at any time, or they are getting issues becoming pregnant.
 This detail is useful – if PCOS has already in your family.

-Don’t hesitate to share any period abnormality problem for your doctor.
-If you have experienced weight change of other concerns, then openly discuss with your doctor.
+- Don’t hesitate to share any period abnormality problems with your doctor.
+If you have experienced weight change or other concerns, then openly discuss them with your doctor.

-This is hormonal disorders that disturb the reproductive mechanism of women.
-Generally when you have polycystic ovary syndrome (PCOS), the size of your ovaries become bigger than normal size.
-The larger size of ovaries can contain several small cyst having immature eggs
+These are hormonal disorders that disturb the reproductive mechanism of women.
+Generally, when you have polycystic ovary syndrome (PCOS), the size of your ovaries becomes bigger than normal size.
+The larger size of ovaries can contain several small cysts having immature eggs

-Due to PCOs the affected women produce elevated levels of androgens than normal.
-These are generally known as male hormones, because men contain much higher level of androgens as compared to women.
+Due to PCOS, the affected women produce elevated levels of androgens than normal.
+These are generally known as male hormones because men contain a much higher level of androgens as compared to women.